johnburton0517/johnburton0517/README.md

 # John Burton

-Hi I'm John Burton, I graduated from the University of South Carolina with a degree in Computer Engineering in 2022.
+Hi I'm John Burton, I graduated from the University of South Carolina with a degree in Computer Engineering.
 I have a passion for building and creating, and I love using my programming skills to bring ideas to life.
 Whether I'm building a web application, creating a game, or automating a task, I'm always looking for new challenges and opportunities to learn and grow.

 <div align="center">